deadlybutter/C2/README.md

 DCS works on a grid that is significantly different then the default HTML5 canvas grid.

 In the HTML5 canvas a few things are constant,

 1. The top left corner is (0, 0).
 2. The canvas pixel to grid ratio is 1:1.

-DCS removes these constants in favor of the following.
+DCS removes these constants in favor of the following,

 1. Define the grid center point (0, 0) **anywhere** on the canvas.
 2. The canvas pixel to grid ratio is defined by the user (1:1, x:y).